-Places To Eat In Canterbury: Taco Bill, Rad Burger & Cafe Yaya at Sun Street Feast
+Places To Eat In Canterbury: Taco Bill, Rad Burger & Cafe Yaya at Sun Street Feast [NOW CLOSED]

 So, when I reviewed that incredible meal at Little French in Bristol way back in February did I think that it would be my last restaurant review for a while!
 It’s taken a while to get back into eating out (so far I’ve just been spending a lot of time on the outdoor tables at my local pub!) but on Thursday I headed into Canterbury to check out our cities most exciting new opening: Sun Street Feast, a collective of local street food favourites all under one roof on the old Deeson’s site.

 Here you’ll find the new home of Canterbury institution Pork & Co. (though they’ve still got their own separate entrance next door), Taco Bill (do you remember them from their Alberry’s residency?), Rad Burger (who I’ve seen around but never actually tried), Eski Bros (ditto) and a newcomer I’m super, super excited about, Cafe Yaya.

 There is indoor and outdoor seating (as well as takeaway) so as it was rather hot and humid I settled down outside first with some tacos from Taco Bill.
 As a former Angeleno used to eating tacos from food trucks serving California’s Mexican community as well as the food obsessed residents of Los Angeles, I have very high taco standards, but I’m happy to report they’re just as delicious and authentic as the last time I tried them.